PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 <img src="https://media.giphy.com/media/ELham0Mveox9e/giphy.gif" alt="Cyber Threat Intelligence" style="max-width:100%; height:auto;">

-Cyber threats are constantly evolving and can come from anywhere in the world, as the GIF above illustrates.
+Cyber threats are constantly evolving and can come from anywhere in the world.
 The real-time movement of cyber threats across the globe shows just how complex the threat landscape can be, making it essential to have a robust CTI program in place.

 ### Types of Cyber Threat Intelligence